Work and Strategic Goal Alignment

 - A 90-Minute Plan for Personal Effectiveness, Harvard Business Review

 - Blog: Tony Schwartz: The Energy Project blog

 - Take Back Your Attention, Harvard Business Review

 The work we do is constantly changing to respond to changes in the needs of those we serve, the available technology, etc. Staying current with work changes is a performance expectation of all staff.
 The University has many resources to assist you in many facets of your professional development.
 Visit UI Learning and Development for more information about professional development opportunities and resources.
-There are also several just-in-time online resources available to support your development, including LinkedIn Learning (technology/software courses).
-For business and career topics (myquickcoach), and education and compliance (ICON), visit the E-learning Programs website.
+There are also several just-in-time online resources available to support your development, including LinkedIn Learning and ICON, visit the E-learning Programs website.